Blueberry forests forever ...

 The quickest, the simplest, but most delicious!

-The recipe below is ridiculously simple to make, more so if you can get hold of fresh berries.
+The recipe for keto blueberry cheesecake bars below is ridiculously simple to make, more so if you can get hold of fresh berries.
 If not, frozen will do, but I would make sure to unfreeze them well and drain the excess liquid.
 Not many more tips that I can give out here because there's nothing complicated about the procedure.

 Just one note, though: In the procedure pics, you will notice that I made some "muffin" cakes inside paper cups.
 Do not use paper cups unless you like eating paper.
 Believe me.
 Use a lightly greased tin muffin pan or whatever baking pan you desire (maybe 9"x 8" or so) to cut the cakes later when baked.